kianacaster/pman/README.md

 # pman

-**Project Manager** Bootstraps projects and tracks repository health across the filesystem.
+A CLI tool to easily initialise, and manage, your project directories.

-## 🚀 Overview
+## Overview

-pman` provides a single interface to automate project directory initialisation and maintain a centralized index of scattered projects.

-## ✨ Core Features

-### Standardization

-Ensures every project starts with a consistent structure.
-Generates boilerplate code, `.gitignore` files, and entry points based on 12 built-in language presets or user-defined templates.
+Skip the boring boilerplate every time you start a new project.
+Generate `.gitignore` files, and entry points based on 12 built-in languages or create your own.

-### Automation

 Replaces repetitive setup tasks with one command.